Big stick ideology: Venezuelan Affair (1902) and the Roosevelt Corollary

 In the early 20th century, Venezuela was receiving complaints from Britain and Germany about "acts of violence against the liberty of British subjects and the massive capture of British vessels" who were from the UK and the lack of Venezuelan initiative to pay off long-standing debts.
 After the Royal Navy and Imperial German Navy took naval action with a blockade on Venezuela (1902–1903), Roosevelt denounced the blockade.
 The blockade provided the initial basis of the Roosevelt Corollary to the Monroe Doctrine.

 In 1904, although he had mentioned the basis of his idea beforehand in private letters, Roosevelt officially announced the corollary, stating that he only wanted the "other republics on this continent" to be "happy and prosperous".
 For that goal to be met, the corollary required that they "maintain order within their borders and behave with a just obligation toward outsiders".

 Most historians, such as one of Roosevelt's many biographers Howard K. Beale, have summarized that the corollary was influenced by Roosevelt's personal beliefs as well as his connections to foreign bondholders.
-The U.S. public was very "tense" during the two-month blockade; Roosevelt asked Britain and Germany to pull out their forces from the area.
+The U.S. public was "tense" during the two-month blockade; Roosevelt asked Britain and Germany to pull out their forces from the area.
 During the requests for the blockade's end, Roosevelt stationed naval forces in Cuba, to ensure "the respect of Monroe doctrine" and the compliance of the parties in question.
 The doctrine was never ratified by the senate or brought up for a vote to the American public.
 Roosevelt's declaration was the first of many presidential decrees in the 20th century that were never ratified.